wp-plugins/text-selection-for-mobile/readme.txt

 = How does errnio make money? = errnio uses specific, user initiated events, to promote content, search suggestions, targeted offers and recommended apps during interactions with our gesture products.
 We never display banners or take up your page real-estate.
 Our products only interact with gesture performed by the users, and monetize during user selections.
-= How does the errnio revenue program it work? = errnio shares revenue with selected publishers on the basis of actions performed within it s gesture products, creating an additional revenue stream for the site.
+= How does the errnio revenue program it work? = errnio shares revenue with selected publishers on the basis of actions performed within it's gesture products, creating an additional revenue stream for the site.
 To be eligible for this program, please apply by sending us an email to info@errnio.com with your site details such as mobile traffic volumes and country breakdown.
 = Where can I see my revenue? =
 At the moment, we only show revenue date to our program partners (for more, see our answer regarding how our revenue program works).
 Revenue partners can gain access to our reporting via CSV reports sent directly to their email address on a periodical basis.
 = How can I apply to the revenue program? =
 To be eligible for this program, please apply by sending us an email to info@errnio.com with your site details such as mobile traffic volumes and country breakdown.
 Please note publishers are approved on a discretionary basis, according to volume and quality of traffic.
 = How do I integrate errnio into my site? = Integrating errnio is very simple, by installing a simple extension on your site management platform, or pasting a simple line of code into your site HTML.
-For details, please follow instructions set forward in your control panel under  grab your code .
+For details, please follow instructions set forward in your control panel under "grab your code".
 By selecting your platform of choice we present we deliver the correct integration procedure.
 At the moment, we offer full platform support to Wordpress, Joomla and Drupal publishers.
 However, for any other platform we offer a simple HTML snippet which can be integrated within almost any site or platform.
 If for any reason your platform is not supported, please feel free to send us a direct support request at info@errnio.com.
 = I'm not seeing errnio after integration, why? = Well, first of all, errnio does not display itself on your site directly, but rather is only made visible when users perform gesture on your mobile site.
 For example, when using our scroll products, our search box feature is only shown when scrolling down.
-For a demonstration of our products please see the  gestures  section of your control panel.
+For a demonstration of our products please see the "gestures" section of your control panel.
 To make sure you are testing our products within a supported device, browser and operating system, on mobile (we do not operate on desktop).
 For more information please see our supported environments answer in this FAQ.
 = Which mobile environments, platforms, browsers, operating systems and screens, does errnio support? = Currently, errnio supports the following environments: